 For Fr.
 Vettese, the call was undeniable, unavoidable.
 In the face of such massive need, despite being busy, he took the first step and did something.
 One thing led to another, and over 25 years nurseries, medical clinics, housing, elementary and secondary schools, skills training, micro loans, and scholarships helped a generation of good people to no longer exist on garbage.
 They deserved better, and they made their lives better with help from International Samaritan.

 Fr.
-Vettesse stepped away from International Samaritan in 2018, leaving behind a legacy that we’re honored to be continuing.
-Thank you, Father Vettesse, for stopping and changing so many lives.
+Vettese stepped away from International Samaritan in 2018, leaving behind a legacy that we’re honored to be continuing.
+Thank you, Father Vettese, for stopping and changing so many lives.